 Financial Literacy at BCS

-We guarantee to create margin in your budget by providing you weekly groceries, and meet with you regularly to provide the tools you need to create a clear plan to achieve your financial goals.
+We guarantee to create margin in your budget by providing you weekly groceries, and meet with you regularly to provide the tools you need to create a Family Vision to achieve your financial goals.

 Every family is required to meet with a financial counselor twice annually.
 Their goal is to: